 Under the PLEA’s leadership, supported by professional consultation and in partnership with City officials, the Library Advisory Board, Library staff, and Friends of the Rockland Public Library, planning for the Library’s future continued well into 1998, ending with a decision to undertake a capital campaign to build an addition to the Library, integrated with the original building.
 The fundraising goal was $3,000,000.
 Under Tom Putnam’s resolute guidance, and armed with an attractive design plan created by Camden architect Stephen Smith, the PLEA board and other volunteer solicitors pursued contributions from late 1998 into early 2000.
 The result – the goal of $3,000,000 was met by close to 1,000 donors.

 Gifts ranged from a 7-year-old boy’s life savings of $20.28 to just over $1,100,000 from the combined generosity of MBNA New England and the Charles Cawley Family Foundation (for whom the Children’s Wing is named).
 Every bank in Rockland contributed.
-The Friends of the Rockland Public Library gave an additional $30,000.
+The Friends of Rockland Public Library gave an additional $30,000.
 Library patrons placed well over $1,000 in coins and bills in a “candy” jar at the Library’s circulation desk.
 In addition to the above-mentioned, five other foundations made substantial donations.

 Today the Rockland Public Library remains a vital community center: an information resource and a place to connect with others.
 The Library provides access to an extensive collection within its walls and to an expanded collection via the shared system, Minerva; in addition to books and DVDs, the Library lends binoculars, ukuleles and drums.
 It gives access to downloadable audio- and eBooks, offers computers for internet access and office productivity software, and assistance with those, printing, free programs and events for the public, a fax machine, photocopier, assistance with patron-owned devices and a notary public.
 The staff provide research assistance and help navigating online government forms.
 It offers meeting space available for rent; and much more.

-Two groups the Rockland Public Library Endowment Association, and Friends of Rockland Public Library continue to provide robust support of time, energy, and funds.
+The Library is a City department; additionally, two groups--the Rockland Public Library Endowment Association, and Friends of Rockland Public Library continue to provide robust support of time, energy, and funds.

 A column from the Courier Gazette, February 6, 1926, is as fresh and relevant today as when it was penned: